iankorf/MCB185-2023/unit5_advanced_linux/README.md

 not always with Windows.
 If you get a file from a flash drive, it will generally have all permissions on (i.e. `777`).
-When working with two different operting systems on the same file system, sometimes all of the permissions will get set to `000`, meaning no access even by you.
+When working with two different operting systems on the same file system, sometimes all of the permissions will get set to `000`, meaning no access, even by you.
 If this happens, you can reset your permission as `644` or whatever your preference is.
 One of the reasons that WSL is not recommended is because this shit happens all the time.

 ## Executable Path ##